Best Muscle Recovery Tools 2020: What Actually Worked

 These tools were accessible.
 You didn't need a certification to use them correctly.
 A foam roller works because gravity and body weight do the work.
 Your hands control the pressure on a massage stick.
 No learning curve, no setup time, no firmware updates.

-Massage guns had their moment too, but they target isolated muscle spots and cannot provide the broad myofascial release across entire muscle groups that a textured foam roller delivers.
-The noise level limits their use in shared spaces.
-They require batteries, charging, and ongoing maintenance.
-The percussive force can be too intense for beginners or those with sensitive tissues, whereas foam rollers allow gradual, self-regulated pressure control.
-For the price of a quality massage gun, you could outfit an entire home recovery station with mechanical tools that never need charging.
+Massage guns had their moment too, but they target isolated muscle spots and can't cover the broad myofascial release across entire muscle groups that a textured foam roller delivers.
+The noise limits their use in shared spaces, and they need batteries, charging, and upkeep.

 ## Foam Rollers: The Clear Winner